 Citation Exact text My thoughts Foot, D. K., & Stoffman, D. (1996).
-Boom, bust & Boom, How to profit from the coming demographic shift.
+Boom, bust & echo: How to profit from the coming demographic shift.
 Macfarlane.
 "Why did the baby boom happen?
-A likely explanation is that during those 20 years, could afford large families.
-The postwar economy was robust, the future postwar ecouples wanted to state that future with a big family.
-A second reason was the high immigration levels that future with a big family.
-A second during the levels that prevailed during the 1950s" (Foot agree with healthy economy and high immigration being factors, but how about people being less material?
-Check theory! theory!
+A likely explanation is that during those 20 years, Canadians knew they could afford large families.
+The postwar economy was robust, the future seemed full of promise, and young couples wanted to share that bright future with a big family.
+A second reason was the high immigration levels that levels that bright duture with a big family.
+A second reason was the high immigration levels that agree with healthy economy and high immigration being factors, but how about people people people per grace income" relative income"